marcglasberg/asyncredux.com/react/intro.md

 # Getting Started

-Async Redux is, at the same time:
+Async Redux is:

-* Very powerful
+* Simple and easy to learn and use.
-* Simple and easy to use
+* Powerful enough to handle complex applications with millions of users.

-This means you'll be able to create your websites and apps much faster, and other people in your team will be able to easily understand your code and modify it.
+This means you'll be able to create websites and apps much faster, and other people on your team will easily understand and modify your code.

 ## What is it?

-Async Redux is an optimized Redux version, tailored for React.
+Async Redux is an optimized, unofficial version of Redux.
 It was created by [Marcelo Glasberg](https://github.com/marcglasberg), and launched in July 2024.

-While Async Redux is new for React, It's considered mature.
+While new for React, Async Redux is a mature solution, having been available for [Flutter](https://pub.dev/packages/async_redux) for a few years.
-It's been available for [Flutter](https://pub.dev/packages/async_redux) for a few years, where it ranks among the top 8% of most-used packages, meaning its features have been battle-tested in hundreds of real-world applications.
+There, it ranks among the top 8% of most used packages, and its features have been battle-tested in hundreds of real-world applications.

 ## Installation